Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You have been informed by your superiors of the company has intentions to automate server deployment to Azure.
 There is, however, some concern that administrative credentials could be uncovered during this process.
 You are required to make sure that during the deployment, the administrative credentials are encrypted using a suitable Azure solution.
-Solution: You recommend the use of Azure Information Protection.
+Solution: You recommend the use of Microsoft Purview Information Protection.
 Does the solution meet the goal?

 - [ ] Yes.
 - [x] No.